bradlet/cpptrees/README.md

 Copyright © 2019 Bradley Thompson

-[Licensed under the "MIT license"]
+[Licensed under the "MIT license", please reference LICENSE for more details.]

 # Overview
 ---